vespakoen/dstore/README.md

 As you can see, we follow PostgreSQL's [] notation for defining *an array* of something.

-# Snapshots
+# Versions

-When you are done adding blueprints, it's time to create a snapshot.
+When you are done adding blueprints to a project, it's time to create a project tag.
-By creating a snapshot we are saving the current state of all blueprints, and assign a snapshot version number to it.
+By creating a tag we are saving the current state of all blueprints, and assign a tag version number to it.
-After the snapshot is stored, the migrators for every store will kick into action to create new databases / elasticsearch indexes, tables and type mappings.
+The migrators for every store will kick into action to prepare themselves for accepting data in this new format.
+In practice, this means that a new database and elasticsearch index is created with it's name being a combination of your project's identifier, a "v" and the tagged version. (e.g. myblogv1, myblogv2 etc...).
 For LevelDB, it's quite easy.
-Since it's blueprintless we don't have to migrate anything.
+Since it's schemaless we don't have to migrate anything.

-You can create a snapshot with the [create snapshot](#create-snapshot) command:
+You can create a tag with the **Tag project** command:

 ```shell
 curl -X POST http://localhost:2020/myblog/_version